Lifewars/arch-update/README.md

 ```

 ## Customization
-You can comment and uncomment commands in /usr/bin/update to match your system preferences.
+You add or remove commands in /usr/bin/update to match your system preferences.